-Every organisation that delivers products or services knows the issue: How can I provide maximum customer services with a minimal investment.
+Every organization that delivers products or services knows the issue: How can I provide maximum customer services with a minimal investment.
 This blog will discuss how a chatbot can help improving Customer Satisfaction and lower operating costs.

-- Use an Interactive Voice Response system on the helpdesk phone number to guide callers to the right person or let them being lost for ever in your menu structure
+- Use an Interactive Voice Response system on the helpdesk phone number to guide callers to the right person or let them being lost forever in your menu structure

 - Introduction of paid customer support services so people have to pay for each call, trying to filter out unnecessary calls.
 Most of the time this results in a situation where customers are only calling you when it is too late to fix.

 These efficiency improvements have an important negative side: your customer satisfaction will go down.